-All Exercise Science and Sport Studies majors must complete an internship during their senior year - with the exception of the Sport Studies Option where an internship can be taken as elective credits if the eligibility criteria is met.
+All Exercise Science and Sport Studies majors must complete an internship during their senior year - with the exception of the Sport Studies major where an internship can be taken as elective credits if the eligibility criteria is met.
 The internship is primarily an apprenticeship experience which provides the student with an opportunity to apply their knowledge and skills obtained in the classroom to a variety of professional environments in addition to “on-the-job” training in a career of their choice.

 Students must complete either 3 or 6 credits of internship in one of the internships listed below.
 A 3-credit internship corresponds to 126 hours or 9 hours/week for a 14 week semester.
 A 6-credit internship corresponds to 252 hours or 18 hours/week for a 14 week semester.